 Following automated API testing best practices with API testing tools frees up your engineers to focus on the high-priority, high-value areas of your application.
-They’re no longer tasked with mundane actions such as the staging and restaging of repetitive test execution and the manual data entry to mount multiple test executions.
+They’re no longer tasked with mundane actions such as the staging and re-staging of repetitive test execution and manual data entry to mount multiple test executions.
 Instead, automated API testing helps provide the lightning-speeds needed during healthcare app testing to remain competitive in the current era of breakneck DevOps.

-Those savings are felt when you’re performing bulk testing, including load, functionality, and reliability testing.
-You’ll see all sorts of efficiency savings once you grant your QA team and their automated process, access to the core functionality of your healthcare app.
+Those savings are felt when you’re performing bulk testing, including load, functional, and reliability testing.
+You’ll see all sorts of efficiency savings once you grant your QA team and their automated process access to the core functionality of your healthcare app.
 For example, automation allows engineers to verify existing features alongside the newly written code, vastly improving your regression cycles.
 You’ll get similar improvements once you start testing and creating reports across various formats and, crucially, platforms.

 The less time you spend on the manual testing of the GUI phase, the more time and money you’ll save across your project.

 Here’s a simple comparison to demonstrate the time you’ll save through API testing.
 Since GUI requires that each webpage element be polled, the process is pretty time consuming.
 Here’s the difference across the process of testing your core functionality (in parallel execution):